 Also in June 2021, Idaho Power filed an application with the IPUC requesting authorization to (a) accelerate depreciation for the Jim Bridger plant, to allow the plant to be fully depreciated and recovered by December 31, 2030, (b) establish a balancing account to track the incremental costs and benefits associated with ceasing participation in coal-fired operations at the Jim Bridger plant, and (c) adjust customer rates to recover the associated incremental annual levelized revenue requirement in the aggregate amount of \$30.8 million, which includes Idaho Power's share of all electric plant in service at the Jim Bridger plant.
-The proposed adjustment in this application is an overall rate increase of 2.53 percent in Idaho.
-Idaho Power requested an effective date of December 1, 2021, for this adjustment, and as of the date of this report, an order from the IPUC is pending.
+The proposed adjustment in this application was an overall rate increase of 2.53 percent in Idaho.